BatmiBoom/notes/functional_programming/init.md

 lambda x: x+1
 ```

 This is a function that takes in a single argument x and returns the result of x + 1.
-We can assign this function to a variable and call it like any other funtion.
+We can assign this function to a variable and call it like any other functions.

 ```python
 add_one = lambda x: x + 1